-VI.
-CONCLUSION AND FUTURE WORK
+V. CONCLUSION AND FUTURE WORK

 Starting from previous experiences in importing, querying and visualizing WordNet in Neo4J and Cytoscape, a tag cloud based approach has been proposed in this paper as a new solution to make more effective and intelligible the representation of the WordNet graph.
 The results shown in this work are twofold: first, the new visualization style is able to put order in the messy and dense structure of nodes and edges of WordNet, showing as much as possible information from the lexical database and in a clearer way; secondly, the tag cloud approach is able to reinforce the human cognition in recognizing the different usages of words in English, w.r.t. the concepts they are related to.
 In fact, the proposed solution not only shows the synsets and the semantic relations holding between them, but also gives clues about the frequency of use of the synonyms for each synset.
 Future investigation may surely go in the direction of improving the criteria to simplify the WordNet representation with an evaluation for the visualization methods also validated by usability tests in which the user can express a consensus whether the representation is friendly or not, and the information inside WordNet is easily accessible or not.
-Finally, according to other studies, which aim at improving the tag cloud with semantics [43] and adding multimedia information to the knowledge representation model [44], we will investigate on the use of semantic properties and more efficient metrics to measure the relatedness among WordNet terms [45], also applying other visual features to combine these information [46] and improve the quality of WordNet visualization.
-Moreover, the process of ontology integration using general and domain specific ontologies [47], [48] needs the investigation of more efficient visualization tool to improve the understanding of very large knowledge base content and structure.
+Finally, according to other studies, which aim at improving the tag cloud with semantics [30] and adding multimedia information to the knowledge representation model [31], we will investigate on the use of semantic properties and more efficient metrics to measure the relatedness among WordNet terms, also applying other visual features to combine these information and improve the quality of WordNet visualization.